 Spring is a beautiful season of growth, joy and renewal – the ideal time for a wedding.
 Yet just like any relationship, spring can also be unpredictable and occasionally turbulent, and you need to be ready for any of the season's possibilities when planning a spring wedding.

 When Is Spring?

-The first day of spring is March 20, but that doesn't mean your dream wedding location will have spring-like conditions at that time.
+The first day of spring is typically mid-March, but that doesn't mean your dream wedding location will have spring-like conditions at that time.
 In southern areas such as Florida, Texas and southern California, that spring feeling may be in the air as early as late January or February.
 Meanwhile in northern regions such as Maine, Michigan and Minnesota those balmy breezes, green grass and spring flowers may not arrive until late April or early May.
 If you have your heart set on a spring atmosphere for your special day, be sure you understand the climate of the region and are ready to plan for the best local spring date.

 Once you know when spring should arrive at your wedding location, book vendors and make reservations as early as possible.
 Because of the beauty of the season, spring is very popular for weddings and many top locations and services fill up quickly.

 Tips for Your Spring Wedding

 A spring wedding can be many things, from an elegant formal affair to a casual garden get-together.
 There are many ways to make the most of the season for your special day.